 - Feel fully supported and taken seriously should they raise a concern about their child. - Recognise and fulfil their responsibilities and play an active and valued role in their child's education. - Understand procedures and documentation. - Make their views known about how their child is educated. - Have access to information, advice and support during assessment and any related decision-making process about special educational provision. - Parents/carers of a child with SEN support will have the opportunity to meet with teachers at least 3 times a year formally.
-The SENCO is happy to meet with parents/carers, without prior arrangement, whenever possible.
+The SENDCO is available via several methods to communicate with parents and review need.